LosManos/CompulsoryCow/README.md

 * a [deserialize from XML method](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#deseralizefromxml)
 * a string helper method [SplitAt](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#splitat) that splits a string at a certain index or string.
 * [Left and Right](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#left-and-right) methods behaving as we know from the BASIC heydays.
+* a method for retrieving information about the calling method.

 It will contain in the future:
 * [meta info help](https://github.com/LosManos/CompulsoryCow/edit/master/README.md#meta-info-help).
 Use properties and methods names through lambda and not strings.